zencd/diesel-mocks/README.md

 # Diesel Mocks

-Write mocks locally with the full assistance of IDE.
+Write DSL mocks locally with the full assistance of IDE.
 Serve them remotely with ease.

 HTTP/REST is supported now, more to come.